tunix/digitalocean-dyndns-armv7/README.md

-# Dynamic DNS using DigitalOcean's DNS Services
+# Dynamic DNS using DigitalOcean's DNS Services (for Raspberry Pi)

 A script that pushes the public IP address of the running machine to DigitalOcean's DNS API's.
 It requires an existing A record to update.